 The Rules of Origin (ROO) define the “nationality of goods.”
-This is relevant for the applicability and use of Foreign Trade Agreements (FTA).
-For the scope and contents of ROO, there is no standard in general.
-Each FTA defines its own criteria, depending on the objective target and overarching goal of the trade agreement.
-Other areas of application are the most-favored-nation (MFN) treatment and anti-dumping duties.
+This is relevant for the applicability and use of preferential terms and tariffs under Foreign Trade Agreements (FTA).
+For the scope and contents of ROO, each FTA defines its own criteria, depending on the objective target and overarching goal of the trade agreement.
+Other areas of application of ROO-rules are the most-favored-nation (MFN) treatment and anti-dumping duties.

 Professional offer to assist on the whole seven-step work-flow in the COO application process